adhy-p/adhy-p.github.io/content/posts/wifi-cracking.md

 ### Heuristics

 All in all, this attack boils down to conventional offline password attack.
 Thus, given a strong password, it is practically impossible to retrieve the passphrase.
 Brute force is obviously not an option, and therefore we usually go with dictionary attacks.
-Dictionary attack really depends on the wordlist used.
+Dictionary attack really depends on the word list used.
 To increase the probability of getting the key, the following password cracking heuristics can be used to generate

 - l33t substitution
 - prince attack https://github.com/hashcat/princeprocessor
-- wordlist drawn from victim's website https://github.com/digininja/CeWL
+- word list drawn from victim's website https://github.com/digininja/CeWL
 - toggle upper n lower case https://github.com/hashcat/hashcat/blob/master/rules/toggles5.rule
 - combine words from dictionaries https://hashcat.net/wiki/doku.php?id=combinator_attack
 - add character before/inside/after the word https://hashcat.net/wiki/doku.php?id=maskprocessor